No-go guide for late-time solutions to the Hubble tension: Matter perturbations: Data and methodology

 \subsection{BAO data}

-For BAO data, we adopt the state-of-the-art compilation from the final release of Sloan Digital Sky Survey (SDSS)-IV for the extended Baryon Oscillation Spectroscopic Survey (eBOSS) data release 16 (DR16) BAO+RSD measurements~\cite{eBOSS:2020yzd} as well as the Six-degree Field Galaxy Survey (6dFGS) measurement~\cite{Beutler:2011hx} and the most recent measurement from the Dark Energy Survey Year 3 (DES Y3)~\cite{DES:2021esc} as also listed in Tab.~\ref{tab:BAO} and Fig.~\ref{fig:BAO} for your convenience.
+For BAO data, we adopt the state-of-the-art compilation from the final release of Sloan Digital Sky Survey (SDSS)-IV for the extended Baryon Oscillation Spectroscopic Survey (eBOSS) data release 16 (DR16) BAO+RSD measurements~\cite{eBOSS:2020yzd} as well as the Six-degree Field Galaxy Survey (6dFGS) measurement~\cite{Beutler:2011hx} and the most recent measurement from the Dark Energy Survey Year 3 (DES Y3)~\cite{DES:2021esc} as also listed in Table~\ref{tab:BAO} and Fig.~\ref{fig:BAO} for your convenience.
 The characteristic BAO length scales are measured in a dimensionless manner with respect to some fiducial cosmology as

 where the sound horizon at the drag epoch $r_d$ will be left as a free parameter during the data analysis due to the $r_d$ tension we mentioned in the introduction.
 Note that the 6dFGS measurement is included since it is the lowest redshift BAO measurement ever made as a competitive and independent alternative to the other low-redshift BAO measurement from SDSS DR7 Main Galaxy Sample (MGS)~\cite{Ross:2014qpa}.
 Note also that the state-of-the-art compilation from the eBOSS DR16~\cite{eBOSS:2020yzd} re-analyses all four generations of SDSS data, for example, SDSS DR7 MGS~\cite{Ross:2014qpa}, SDSS-III BOSS DR12~\cite{Alam:2016hwk}, SDSS-IV eBOSS DR16 Luminous Red Galaxies (LRG)~\cite{Bautista:2020ahg,Gil-Marin:2020bct}, SDSS-IV eBOSS DR16 Emission Line Galaxies (ELG) ~\cite{deMattia:2020fkb,Tamone:2020qrl}, SDSS-IV eBOSS DR16 Quasar Sample (QSO)~\cite{Neveux:2020voa,Hou:2020rse}, SDSS-IV eBOSS DR16 Ly$\alpha$~\cite{duMasdesBourboux:2020pck}, and then incorporates the systematic errors and consensus estimates into the covariance matrices to obtain the combined BAO+RSD measurements with inclusions of both Alcock-Paczynski (AP) effect~\cite{Alcock:1979mp} and reconstruction procedure~\cite{Eisenstein:2006nk}.
 Although deviated from the Planck $\Lambda$CDM prediction by $2.27\sigma$, the most recent BAO measurement from the DES Y3~\cite{DES:2021esc} is still included since it is the most precise measurement in the redshift range $0.6\lesssim z\lesssim 1.1$ to date.
+For the final release of BAO+RSD measurements from SDSS-IV eBOSS DR16 (including the reanalysis of BOSS DR12), we adopt the same full covariance matrixes from the public SDSS svn repository ~\footnote{\url{https://svn.sdss.org/public/data/eboss/DR16cosmo/tags/v1_0_0/likelihoods/BAO-plus/}} as used in Ref.~\cite{eBOSS:2020yzd}.